Michael0x2a/curated-programming-resources/resources.md

         - [HTML & CSS][webdev-cc-html-css]
         - [JavaScript][webdev-cc-js]
         - [jQuery][webdev-cc-jquery]
+      Please note that Codecademy focuses only on _introducing_ programming languages.
+It is strongly recommended that you work through a more comprehensive beginner's tutorial after finishing Codecademy.
     - So does Udacity:
         - [Intro to HTML and CSS][webdev-uda-html-css]
         - [JavaScript Basics][webdev-uda-js]